Pinal County Sheriff's Office

 Formed in 1875, the Pinal County Sheriff's Office (PCSO) is the 3rd largest sheriff's office in Arizona, serving unincorporated areas of Pinal County, Arizona.
 PCSO provides patrol services, criminal investigation, search and rescue services, and operates the county jail.
-PCSO's annual budget is nearly 40 million dollars annually, which covers all aspects of the Sheriff’s Office to include the Detention Center.
+PCSO's annual budget is nearly 40 million dollars annually, which covers all aspects of the Sheriff’s Office, including the Detention Center.
 There are nearly 500 employees within the department, 220 are patrol deputies.
 PCSO is headquartered in Florence, AZ.
-The current Sheriff is Mark Lamb, elected in November, 2016.
+The current Sheriff is Ross Teeple, elected in November, 2024.

 Patrol Bureau

 Pinal County covers 5,374 square miles and is approximately the size of Connecticut.
 The county is divided into two Regions.
 The Patrol Bureau is overseen by a Captain and 3 Lieutenants.

 Region A, or Adam Region, comprises the unincorporated community of San Tan Valley, Gold Canyon, and some areas of Queen Creek.

 Region B, or Baker Region, covers the eastern half of the county including the areas of Arizona City, Stanfield, Saddlebrooke, Oracle, and San Manuel.